tlambert03/bobiac/landing-page.md

 ## The Jupyter Notebooks

 The `Jupyter Notebooks` within this book are available to download.
 Each of them has a `Download this notebook` at the top of the page.

 All the Notebooks are designed to be used with [uv](https://docs.astral.sh/uv/getting-started/installation/) and [juv](https://github.com/manzt/juv) to avoid the need to deal with Python environments.
-Detailed instruction can be found in the #[Getting Started with Python section](./content/getting_started_with_python/getting_started_with_python.md) section of this book.
+Detailed instruction can be found in the [Getting Started with Python](./content/getting_started_with_python/getting_started_with_python.md) section of this book.

 ```{tableofcontents}
 ```